Tetrad formalism: Relation to standard formalism

-The standard formalism of differential geometry (and general relativity) consists simply of using the coordinate tetrad in the tetrad formalism.
+The standard formalism of differential geometry (and general relativity) consists of using the coordinate tetrad in the tetrad formalism.
 The coordinate tetrad is the canonical set of vectors associated with the coordinate chart.
 The coordinate tetrad is commonly denoted $\{\partial_\mu\}$ whereas the dual cotetrad is denoted $\{d x^\mu\}$.
 These tangent vectors are usually defined as directional derivative operators: given a chart ${\varphi = (\varphi^1, \ldots, \varphi^n)}$ which maps a subset of the manifold into coordinate space $\mathbb R^n$, and any scalar field $f$, the coordinate vectors are such that:

 The definition of the cotetrad uses the usual abuse of notation $dx^\mu = d\varphi^\mu$ to define covectors (1-forms) on $M$.
 The involvement of the coordinate tetrad is not usually made explicit in the standard formalism.
 In the tetrad formalism, instead of writing tensor equations out fully (including tetrad elements and tensor products $\otimes$ as above) only components of the tensors are mentioned.
 For example, the metric is written as "$g_{ab}$".
 When the tetrad is unspecified this becomes a matter of specifying the type of the tensor called abstract index notation.
 It allows to easily specify contraction between tensors by repeating indices as in the Einstein summation convention.

 Changing tetrads is a routine operation in the standard formalism, as it is involved in every coordinate transformation (i.e., changing from one coordinate tetrad basis to another).
 Switching between multiple coordinate charts is necessary because, except in trivial cases, it is not possible for a single coordinate chart to cover the entire manifold.
 Changing to and between general tetrads is much similar and equally necessary (except for parallelizable manifolds).
 Any tensor can locally be written in terms of this coordinate tetrad or a general (co)tetrad.

 For example, the metric tensor $\mathbf g$ can be expressed as: